The NexTV Series CEE & DACH to reunites the skills, knowledge and experience at one place to shape the future of this industry.

 The NexTV Series CEE & DACH features panel discussions, one-to-one sessions, keynote addresses with C-level speakers to provide strategic insights into the latest TV, media, telecom and entertainment trends to enable you and your business to identify new opportunities and stay ahead of the game.

-The pay TV landscape is undergoing dramatic changes as consumers now expect to get all the best of the OTT world as part of their subscription.
+The pay TV distribution landscape is undergoing dramatic changes as consumers now expect to get all the best of the OTT world as part of their subscription.
 Operators, at the same time must anticipate the demand of future.
 Several issues like evolution of STBS, IoT, skinny bundles and user experience will be debated.

 Terrestrial TV reception is reducing quickly and in some countries is becoming marginal.
-Are there still ways to build a future on it ?
-Panelists will discuss the different business and technology alternatives, as they take shape in their countries.
+Is there still ways to build a future on it ?
+Panelists will discuss the different business and technology alternatives in their countries.

 While “traditional” TV viewing remains important, non-linear audience coming from internet and social media are becomes more and more important.
 In this panel, we’ll have a look at how FTA Broadcasters are changing their TV offer to adapt to the new viewing habit.

 Several international streaming services have European strategies and are active in several CEE & DACH countries.
 Panelists will talk about their strategies, importance of local content and competition from US OTTs.